Health and Safety Regulations

 Particular requirements relating to Hairdressing and Beauty Therapy

-A person engaged in the practice and delivery of hairdressing or beauty therapy services should be dressed in the appropriate overalls and shoes designated by University College Birmingham before entering hair and beauty studios.
+A person engaged in the practice and delivery of hairdressing or beauty therapy services should be dressed in the appropriate uniform and shoes designated by University College Birmingham before entering hair and beauty studios.
 Hair should be off the face, nails should not protrude beyond the end of the fingers, and all nail varnish should be removed.
+All jewellery is to be removed as stipulated in the above Health, Hygiene and Safety Regulations statement.

 As soon as a person engaged in the handling of food becomes aware that he/she is suffering from, or is the carrier of, typhoid, paratyphoid or any other salmonella infection, or amoebic or bacillary dysentery, or any staphylococcal infection likely to cause food poisoning, he/she should inform the person in charge of the food business and that person shall immediately notify the appropriate medical officer of health accordingly.
 Therefore, students suffering from diarrhoea and/or vomiting, fever, abdominal pain, nausea or headache or who have any septic infection or cut should notify University College Birmingham immediately, should not attend any practical lecture, and should see the University Nurse or a First Aider immediately so that the appropriate action may be taken.